Vulnhub

 Step 2: Scan for Active Devices

-Next, I’ll use a tool called netdiscover to scan for active devices on the network.
-Think of it as a hi-tech radar that helps me spot my target ship.
+Next, I’ll use netdiscover to scan the network for active devices.
+Think of this as a radar that helps spot nearby targets.

 kali@kali:~$ sudo netdiscover -i eth0 -r 192.168.100.9/24